tejaboy/SmartXSite/README.md

 # SmartXSite – Your AI-Powered Study Buddy! 🧠📚

 **Making university life easier with AI!**
-SmartXSite is a Chrome extension designed to help students, professionals, and lifelong learners digest and retain content more effectively — all *offline* and *privacy-first*.
+SmartXSite is a Chrome extension designed to empower SIT Content Portal with Generative AI.

 ## 🌟 What It Does